davidralphlewis/davidralphlewis.github.io/_posts/2020-04-08-napowrimo-2020-day-8-stagecraft.md

 ***

-Prompt was "Ask and answer a question" from <a href="https://www.instagram.com/amykaypoetry/" target="_blank" rel="noopener noreferrer">AmyKayPoetry</a>
+Prompt was "Ask and answer a question" from <a href="https://www.instagram.com/amykaypoetry/">AmyKayPoetry</a>